jbrocher/hashnode-articles/fastapi-polls/part-3.md

 ## Pydantic models

-- Now that ou CRUD is ready, we need a way to serialize our answer.
-That's where pydantic comes in
-- We used it last time to load our environment variables, but it can do much more !
-- They play the same role as DRF serializers:
+Now that our CRUD is ready, we'll also need a way to convert the results into  a format that can be send in an HTTP response.
+[Pydantic](https://pydantic-docs.helpmanual.io/)  will take care of that for us !
+We already used it in part 2 to load our environment variables, but it can do much more !
+If you're familiar with DRF pydantic *models*, they fill the same functino as DRF's serializers:
-  - Deserialzer and validate intpu from outside the API
+  - Deserializing and validating input from outside the API
-  - Serializer and validate output from our endpoint
+  - Serializing and validating output from our endpoints

+Regarding validations errors, it's important to note that error raise when deserializing the data from a request will automatically rais a 422 HTTP error, while validation error when serializer the endpionts output will raise an unhandled exception.
+This is because a validation error when serializing data on which we have complete control point to a configuration error on our part, and not a user error.

-- One last thing before we dive in : pydantic also uses the term "models" like SQLAlchemy.
-This tends to make this kind of tutorial a bit confusing if it's your first time workng with pydantic.
-Thus (like in the Fastapi doc) I will be refering to Pydantic models as Schemas !
+One last thing before we dive in: pydantic like SQLAlchemy uses the term "model".
+This tends to make this kind of tutorial a bit confusing if it's your first time workng with both.
+Thus from now on, like in the Fastapi doc,  I will be refering to Pydantic models as *schemas*!

-With this out of the way, let's write the necessary schemas to serialze our questions.
-Add a  `schemas.py` file to your poll app, and create the followig models :
+With this out of the way, let's write schemas we need to serialize the our CRUD's ouput.
+Add a `schemas.py` file to your poll app, and create the following *schemas* :

 ```python